What will regulation look like

 - fitness to practise.

-Our regulatory framework will be proportionate, reflecting the size of the professions, their roles and responsibilities, and the fact they are dependent practitioners.
+Our regulatory framework will be proportionate, reflecting the size of the professions, their roles and responsibilities.

 Once regulation starts, all PAs and AAs will have to join our register to be able to practise in the UK.
-Those who are already qualified and/or practising in the UK will have up to two years to gain registration.
+Subject to a consultation, we anticipate that those who are already qualified and/or practising in the UK will have up to two years to gain registration.
 Find out more about our registration and transition arrangements.

 More details of our policies and processes will be added to this guide in the coming months.